We are always trying to improve your experience with our products.

 More information about our features can be found here.

-If you have any questions about our features, please contact our Support team at [email protected].
+If you have any questions about our features, please contact our Support team at support@switch-ev.com.

 The Switch Platform is worldwide, with clients using it in the USA, Europe and Asia already.